pobsy/Springboard-Capstone-Project/Capstone_Report_-_Final.md

 ## fico_norm                 7.477493e-03
 ```

 The higher the value, the greater the impact on the model and the overall probability of a loan defaulting.
 Looking at the table above, it is evidence that most significant variables in terms of the reason for the loan are "purpose_education", "purpose_small_business" and "purpose_renewable_energy".
 "Term_60mths" is also very significant which shows that the longer term, the greater the probabilty that the loan will not be repaid.
-Hence, there is a higher probability of default occuring when these variables are observed on a loan application.
+Hence, there is a higher probability of default occuring when these observations of the variables are observed on a loan application.

 ## Step 4 - Predicting on Training Data